Webmail Login

 Neumann University educates a diverse community of learners based upon the belief that knowledge is a gift to be shared in the service of others and that learning is a lifelong process.

 Neumann University strives to be a teaching university of distinction, providing innovative, transformational education in the Catholic Franciscan tradition.
-Neumann RISES on the values of Reverence, Integrity, Service, Excellence, and Stewardship and lives the actions these values inspire.
+Neumann RISES on the core values of Reverence, Integrity, Service, Excellence, and Stewardship and lives the actions which these values inspire.
 Neumann’s curriculum promotes thoughtful and ethical leadership in service and response to a global and technologically complex world.

 Reverence